 This term your child will take home a ‘homework book’ containing literacy and numeracy activities.
 Homework books are sent home every Monday and we would ask that you return homework books every Friday.

-International Food Day Wednesday 21st February 2018 at 2.15 in the main hall.
+International Food Day TBC at 2.15 in the main hall.

 The children have been learning the phonics sounds - below is a list of the sets that the children will learn.